anna-boser/ET_ag_OpenET/README.md

 ## Aquiring the data

 All raw data are publicly available.
 Download links are provided in `file_paths.R`.
-We additionally provide the full dataset with annual estimates of agricultural ET on figshare, which we use to complete the final analyses.
+We additionally provide our final full dataset with annual estimates of agricultural ET which use for our analyses on figshare, which we use to complete the final analyses.
 A *random 5% subset* of this dataset is also available in this repository under `demo/agriculture_yearly.csv`.

 ## Demo